Mahnaz Malik

-Mahnaz Malik FRGS (Mahnaz; Persian: مهناز; born 4 February 1977) is a British-Pakistani barrister, arbitrator, and author.
+Mahnaz Malik FRGS (Mahnaz; Urdu: مہناز ملک; born 4 February 1977) is a British-Pakistani barrister, arbitrator, and author.
 She is involved with improving co-operation between Pakistan and the UK and the US.
 She obtained European and UK funding to establish a project to give legal assistance to children detained in Pakistan.
 She specializes in complex international disputes involving investors and states.

 Malik is a Partner Fellow at the Lauterpacht Centre for International Law, a visiting Fellow at the Warburg Institute and a Governing Body Fellow of Hughes Hall, Cambridge.
+She is also one of the seven external judges on the World Bank Sanctions Board.

 Early life and education

 Mahnaz Malik was born in Lahore, Pakistan.
 After graduating from Karachi Grammar School in 1995, Malik won a British Council Chevening Scholarship, which enabled her to undertake undergraduate studies in the United Kingdom, where she chose to research Law at Cambridge University.
-In 1998, Malik graduated with a B.A. degree in Law (Cambridge’s equivalent to the LLB).
+In 1998, Malik graduated with a B.A. degree in Law (Cambridge's equivalent to the LLB).

 Career

 After graduation, Mahnaz was admitted to practice law in the US, England, and Pakistan.
 She was admitted to the bar in New York City in 2002, and in England and Wales in 2012.
 She is the youngest woman appointed to an ICSID Annulment Committee since records began in 1965, and is also a member of the World Bank's ICSID Panel of Arbitrators.

 A Pakistan Chapter of the New York State Bar Association's International division was created in 2004 with Malik appointed as chapter chair.
 Its purpose was to improve legal communications between Pakistan and the United States and to improve cooperation issues between the two countries.
 In the same year she established the British Pakistan Law Council.
 Working with that council and the Law Society of England and Wales in 2006, Malik established "Project Advocate" to use the legal system to help free children that had been imprisoned in Pakistan for crimes such as food theft.
 The project was launched by Cherie Blair and they had 80 young lawyers signed up to supply free legal advice to help children who are being detained in Pakistan.
 Funding for the scheme came from the European Commission, the Law Society and the UK government.
+On 5 January 2024 Malik was appointed as one of the seven external judges on the World Bank Sanctions Board.